aravi03/communer/README.md

 # Communer
 <p align="center"><img src="public/communer.png" alt="Logo" height="300" width="auto"></p>

- <p>####Communer is a full fledged community based social networking web app.
+#### Communer is a full fledged community based social networking web app.
 You can become a member of the platform by registering.
-Once you register you will be able to login to your account.</p>
+Once you register you will be able to login to your account.
 <p><img src="screenshots/register.png" alt="Logo" width="420"><img src="screenshots/login.png" alt="Logo" width="420"></p>
 <br>